seattlecoderdojo/AppInventorOrientation/readme.md

 Let's add some blocks to make it functional.

 From the orientation sensor's menu, take the "When OrientationSensor1.orientationChanged" block.
-In it, let's put blocks for the "pitchValue" and "rollValue" and set them to the pitch and roll values.
+In it, let's put blocks for the "pitchValue" and "rollValue" and set them to display the pitch and roll values.

-There's an azimuth value as well, but it's unlikely to be used for our games.
+There's an azimuth value as well, but we'll ignore it for now.

 ![simplePitchandRoll](/images/simplePitchandRoll.jpg)

 Let's open the app in our companion and try it out.

-If you hold up your device so the screen is facing you, and its turned so it's wider than it is tall, with the "top" side of the device on the left.
+Hold up your device so the screen is facing you, and it's turned so it's wider than it is tall, with the "top" side of the device on the left.

  ![pixabay_android](/images/pixabay_android.jpg)